Want to know how to make a game? Check out this development guide explaining a step-by-step process to create a game from scratch.

 12. Game Deployment

-Generating a game idea is a crucial step in the game development process.
+Generating a game idea is a crucial step in developing a game.
 It serves as the solid foundation upon which the entire game project is based.
 It involves defining the goal, gameplay, mechanics, story, and overall theme of the game.

 Goals - Start by clearly figuring out the goals of your game.
 What does the player need to achieve? and what challenges they need to face within the game.

 Genre - To decide on the genre of the game, start considering your interests and preferences.
 Also, research market trends to identify popular genres.
-To make your game innovative, it is not necessary to create an entirely new game genre.
+To make your game innovative, creating an entirely new game genre is unnecessary.
 You can add some fresh twists to existing ones.

 Gameplay - To come up with exciting gameplay, think about what kind of interactions players will have in your game.
 Clearly define the core style and strategy of your gameplay whether it is exploration, battle, puzzle-solving, or a mix-up.
 Make sure to add something unique to your game.